The Best Testosterone Booster in 2024

 Photo by Innerbody Research

-With its testosterone drops, Testogen offers one of the more interesting products on the market.
-These drops work best when you combine them with the company's capsules; the drops on their own are not particularly strong.
-If your test results show that your testosterone levels are normal but on the low side of normal, something as light as these drops might be an excellent place to start because they're easy to take and shouldn't create any overcorrection.
+With its drops, Testogen offers one of the more interesting testosterone boosters on the market.
+They work best when you combine them with the company's capsules; the drops on their own aren’t particularly strong.
+If your test results show that your testosterone levels are on the low side of normal, something as light as these drops might be an excellent place to start because they're easy to take and shouldn't lead to any overcorrection.

 The drops also contain L-arginine, which many studies have examined as an alternative treatment for ED.
-In some ways, its action resembles that of a PDE-5 inhibitor like Viagra or Cialis (prescription erectile dysfunction medications), albeit with a much less significant effect.
+In some ways, its action resembles that of a PDE5 inhibitor like Viagra or Cialis (prescription ED medications), albeit with a much less significant effect.

 That doesn't mean you should neglect Testogen's capsules, however.
 They offer a dose of D-aspartic acid at the upper end of what's been shown effective in studies.
 Some research points toward a decrease in testosterone levels at doses above this, so men with lower BMIs might not benefit from it as much.
 You also get 50mcg of vitamin D, which is pretty close to what studies often use to increase testosterone.